The days of Windows being a system hog are gone.

 This handbook is designed to help you find ways to maintain your Windows PC and ensure it remains clean and speedy throughout its life.
 Computers quickly get bogged down by junk files, invalid registry entries, a fragmented hard drive, spyware, adware, low disk space, and more.
 A speedy system is just a few clicks away, but sometimes it’s hard to know where to start or even what to do.
 The purpose of this eBook is not to define the ultimate solution; its purpose is to give you simple, unbiased advice on what have been found to be the best options out there.

 This is a third-party ebook.
-If you’re downloading an ebook for the first time, our distribution service, TradePub, will ask for some personal information in order to compile demographical statistics, and help us understand our audience.
-You will only have to do this once.
-For all future downloads, the system will recognise you.
+If you’re downloading an ebook for the first time, the various distribution services, will ask for some personal information in order to compile demographical statistics, and help us understand our audience.

 Windows Update is an essential part of running Windows, regardless of which version you have.
 It’s the way Microsoft releases not only updates but also bug fixes and security fixes.
 It was changed substantially in Windows Vista and has remained much the same since then.
 In this tutorial we will show you how to use Windows Update in both Windows 7 and Windows 8.1.